Committee stage (Lords)

-Detailed line by line examination of the separate parts (clauses and schedules) of the Bill takes place during committee stage.
-Any Member of the Lords can take part.
+Committee stage involves detailed line by line examination of the separate parts (clauses and schedules) of a bill.
+Starting from the front of the bill, members work through to the end.

 Before committee stage takes place

 Before committee stage begins, amendments (changes) are gathered together and placed in order, then published in the ‘marshalled list'.
 Updated lists are produced before the start of each day of committee stage.

 During committee stage every clause of the bill has to be agreed to and votes on any amendments can take place.
 All suggested amendments have to be considered, if a member wishes, and members can discuss an issue for as long as they want.
 The government cannot restrict the subjects under discussion or impose a time limit.
 This is a key point of difference with procedure in the House of Commons.

 If the bill has been amended it is reprinted with all the agreed amendments.
 At the end of committee stage, the bill moves to report stage for further scrutiny.